gauraVwrites/SpotifyBrappedETL/README.md

 - User interaction to search for user and tracks and get information related to them.
 - Calculating duration ms on the way for each track.
 - Distincting the artist stats on the basis of Ft. and Main.
+#
+**Challenges**<br>
+- Limited information for more accurate insights, like no data on duration of track played.
+- Normally Authorization Code Flow requires user to generate new Auth Code each time the code runs, making it hard to automate the whole process.
+- Migrating the database from Aiven cloud to NeonTech.
+- Making sure that only the fresh data is being populated into tables.
+#
+**Solutions**<br>
+- Calculated duration on the go for more accurate insights related to duration.
+- Carefully extracted and used Refresh Token and used it repeatedly to generate fresh Access Token, making the whole process automation friendly.
+- Refer to ***migrate.py*** to understand the whole data migration flow.
+- Populated data only after understanding the existing data in the tables by querying the database.
+#
+Thanks for sticking to this project, if you have any question related to this project, feel free to ask me.
+If you've any suggestion that will help me improve this project please let me know.
+Thanks again 😇